OpenFn/devtools/README.md

 4. `-o [output.json]`: The file to which the output will be written.

 ### Bash usage
-`./fn-lang/lib/cli.js execute -l ./language-[XXX].Adaptor -e ./tmp/expression.js -s ./tmp/state.json -o ./tmp/output.json`
+`./core/lib/cli.js execute -l ./language-[XXX].Adaptor -s ./tmp/state.json -o ./tmp/output.json -e ./tmp/expression.js`

 #### `.FakeAdaptor`
 `language-salesforce` has a built-in `.FakeAdaptor` which allows a user to test expressions on data without sending them to a real Salesforce server.
-Instead of using `-l ./language-salesforce.Adaptor`, use `-l./language-salesforce.FakeAdaptor` to test expressions offline.
+Instead of using `-l ./language-salesforce.Adaptor`, use `-l./language-salesforce.FakeAdaptor` to test expressions offline:
+`./core/lib/cli.js execute -l ./language-salesforce.FakeAdaptor -s ./tmp/state.json -o ./tmp/output.json -e ./tmp/expression.js`

 #### Offline testing for other `language-packages`
 For most standard language packages, it's fairly easy to remove the HTTP post calls from the top-level function.